klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 Memory is organised in a hierarchical way with typically 3 levels of cache where the first two levels tend to be organised per core while the third level is a cache that is shared by multiple if not all cores, and then often two or more levels of RAM memory.
-Many supercomputers are build out of building blocks with two processor sockets and accessing memory that is physically attached to the other socket is slower than accessing local main memory, but even within a socket not all memory might be equal.
+Many supercomputers are built out of building blocks with two processor sockets and accessing memory that is physically attached to the other socket is slower than accessing local main memory, but even within a socket not all memory might be equal.
 The latter is already the case on the AMD Epyc server processors and will also happen on some versions of the Intel Sapphire Rapids series that became available in early 2023.
 PCs also have the same cache hierarchy, but the main memory has only one level unless you opt for some workstation-class systems that are really built using variants of processors for servers.

 There is also a hierarchy in the levels of parallelism for processing.
 Instruction level parallelism and vectorisation is parallelism at a very fine scale as it is done in the instruction stream itself